Dreambound

 5. Pass the FAA written and practical exams: Once you have completed the necessary training and gained the required practical experience, you must pass both a written and practical exam administered by the FAA.
 The written exam covers a wide range of topics related to aircraft maintenance, including regulations, maintenance procedures, and safety practices.
 The practical exam involves demonstrating your ability to perform various maintenance tasks on an actual aircraft.

 6. Apply for your certification: After successfully passing the exams, you can apply for your aviation mechanic certificate through the FAA.
-You will need to apply along with the necessary supporting documentation, such as proof of age, education, and experience.
+You will need to submit an application along with the necessary supporting documentation, such as proof of age, education, and experience.
 Once your application is approved, you will receive your aviation mechanic certificate.

 7. Maintain your certification: To maintain your aviation mechanic certification, you must adhere to the FAA's regulations and requirements.
 This includes completing regular continuing education and training to stay up to date with the latest advancements in aircraft technology and maintenance practices.